stone-payments/stoneco-guidelines/backend/python/README.md

 #### 11.2.
 Lambda functions

-The Lambda expression, allows defining and applying an inline function (functions contained in a single line), an they are usually used within another function call.
+The Lambda expression, allows defining and applying an inline function (functions contained in a single line), and they are usually used within another function call.
 The same line therefore is a function definition and function call.

 For example, in the case of the previous complexfunc, instead of passing an existing function, lambda can be used to define one for it: